07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Health benefits of photography for children and teenagers

 It seems fitting during Children’s Mental Health week to write about the mental and physical health benefits of photography for children and teenagers.
 I’ve been running my photography courses for a number of years and adore spending time with the students as we explore various parks and gardens throughout Sussex.
+I also run photography courses in Brighton (you can see more on this blog post Brighton Photography Courses).
 Photography is a great hobby and has had a huge positive effect on my own well-being, personal growth and confidence as well as keeping my high blood pressure in check!

 WHAT ARE THE BENEFITS OF PHOTOGRAPHY?